 - Appeal: Ineligible students may receive a reprieve only by action of the Faculty Council upon formal review of a written petition by the ineligible student.
-If a reprieve is granted, a student's academic standing reverts to Probation 2.
+If a reprieve is granted, a student's academic standing reverts to Academic Probation 2.
 Students have one (1) semester to meet the minimum requirements for continued enrollment.
+Students unable to meet the minimum requirements will be ineligible to enroll for the following semester.
 Or, - Sitting out: If an appeal is either unsuccessful or not pursued, ineligible students are required to sit out at least one semester.
 After sitting out at least one semester, students may seek to be readmitted, on Academic Probation 1, through the Office of Enrollment Management.
 Students will have two semesters in which to achieve the required grade point average (see chart above).
 If students do not achieve the required GPA within two semesters, they will be automatically ineligible to enroll at Newberry College for one year.